Wolfgang Patsch

-Wolfgang Patsch (born 10 August 1946, Wels) is an Austrian physician, specialized in internal medicine/laboratory medicine and a professor in the Department of Pharmacology and Toxicology at the Paracelsus Private Medical University of Salzburg.
+Wolfgang Patsch (born 10 August 1946) is an Austrian physician, specialized in internal medicine/laboratory medicine and a professor in the Department of Pharmacology and Toxicology at the Paracelsus Private Medical University of Salzburg.
 He is known for his work in the fields of atherosclerosis, common metabolic disorders such as obesity, insulin resistance and type-2 diabetes and neurodegenerative disorders.

 Biography

 Wolfgang Patsch studied medicine at the universities of Innsbruck and Vienna from 1964 to 71.
 In 1971 he was promoted to doctor of medicine sub auspiciis by the President of Austria in Innsbruck.
 He received further education in biochemistry at the University of Uppsala 1978 and in site directed mutagenesis in Washington D.C.
 1985.
 Patsch began his career as a resident in the Department of Internal Medicine at the University of Innsbruck in 1971.
 He obtained his licensure for internal medicine in 1977 and was named assistant professor.
-Patsch moved to the United States in 1978 to work in the Departments of Medicine and Preventive Medicine at the Washington University in St. Louis, where he obtained his medical licensure for the state of Missouri.
+Patsch moved to the United States in 1978 to work in the Departments of Medicine and Preventive Medicine at the Washington University School of Medicine, where he obtained his medical licensure for the state of Missouri.
 From 1982 to 1993 he joined the Department of Medicine at Baylor College of Medicine in Houston, where he moved through the ranks to become full professor in 1990.
 From 1982 to 93 he was director of the Atherosclerosis Laboratory at Baylor College of Medicine and Houston Methodist Hospital and from 1987 to 1993 also director of the CDC-Cholesterol Reference Laboratory.
 He was board-certified for internal medicine in 1987 and obtained his medical licensure for Texas in 1988.